orlin/indirect/README.md

 Pretty much every platform or programming language has a package manager.
 I got tired of forgetting what packages I use, why, and how they install.
-So I started making lists [such as these ](https://github.com/orlin/dots/tree/master/install/packages).
+So I started making lists [such as these](https://github.com/orlin/dots/tree/master/install/packages).
 This tool parses the text files and generates data for further scripting.
 By default, it produces install scripts.
 Installing is my main motivation.